Hell on Frisco Bay: Production notes

 The film was based on the novel The Darkest Hour by William P. McGivern.
 Film rights were bought by Alan Ladd's Jaguar Productions in August 1954 as a vehicle for Ladd.
-The movie was financed by Warner Bros, which had just made Drum Beat with Ladd.
+The movie was financed by Warner Bros.
+Pictures, which had just made Drum Beat with Ladd.

 The novel was serialized in Collier's magazine (April 15-May 13, 1955).

 Ladd had wanted James Cagney to co-star but Edward G. Robinson was cast instead.
 Robinson was in what he called "the B picture phase of my career as a movie star – or former movie star if that's a better way of putting it, or has-been if that's still a better way."
 It was due to his greylisting.
 Robinson was unhappy being billed second to Ladd and dubbed the film "Hell in Beverly Hills.

 Ladd hired Frank Tuttle to direct; Tuttle had cast Ladd in This Gun for Hire, the movie that made him a star.

 Production Dates: April 4—mid-May, 1955.
 Much of the film was shot on location throughout San Francisco.
 Extensive shooting was done in and around Fisherman's Wharf and San Francisco Bay.

 Stuntman Louis Tomei was doubling for Robinson in a fight scene on a motorboat that marked the climax of the movie.
 He was hurled against a metal fitting on the boat and received a severe head injury.
 He died in hospital later that night.
 Tomei was a former racing driver who had competed in the Indianapolis 500 in the 30s and 40s.